samanasevana/samanasevanasite/src/content/updates/updates.md

 - **Tuesday, Thursday, Sunday – Westside:**
   Bhante heads down around the middle school to **Mission**, walks **west** till **Swift**, then turns around and comes back on Mission, stopping at **Front & the TJ's parking lot** before returning.

+---

+## Future 2025 Plans

+Bhante will likely be in Santa Cruz until March or April and around the Bay Area until October or November.
+Starting in October or November, he will settle down for the winter until March.

+As Bhante follows a monastic lifestyle, his schedule remains fluid and unpredictable, with exact dates and locations unknown.

+If you have a place to offer as short-term or long-term shelter, we would be deeply grateful to hear from you.
+Please feel free to reach out at [bgkappiya@gmail.com](mailto:bgkappiya@gmail.com).
+For more information on offering support, please visit the [support page](/support).